 One of Ontario's largest regional acute hospitals, serving over 850,000 residents in the northwest Greater Toronto Area, University of Toronto-affiliated Humber River Hospital is the first fully-digital hospital in North America.
 Each year, its Emergency Program sees approximately 95,000 patients and the maternal newborn program delivers approximately 4,600 babies.
 Key features of this state-of-the-art healthcare centre include robotic blood testing (with results ready in minutes as opposed to hours), and the ability for patients to order food, use the phone, and control their lighting directly from their bedside terminal.
 Seventy five percent of supplies are delivered by automation, including robotic delivery of non-narcotics.

 The results of the design work can be seen on all levels of the new 14-storey hospital.
 The building operations command centre, food court, retail shops, and the spectacular outdoor amphitheater are all located on Level 0.
 Uniquely, the site incorporates a natural slope which allows in more natural light than an average building's lower floor.
 Levels 1 through 14 offer a variety of services, including a comprehensive range of acute care services and support featuring the best technology available for patient's needs.
-Designed and constructed to LEED Silver designation under Infrastructure Ontario's DBFM procurement, this project exceeds the energy efficiency requirements of the Model National Building Code (MNECB) by 49%.
+This project has achieved LEED Gold certification and, under Infrastructure Ontario's DBFM procurement, this project exceeds the energy efficiency requirements of the Model National Building Code (MNECB) by 49%.

 Sustainability was a major component in this project, with mechanical systems that include a condensing dual fuel boiler plant, high efficiency chilled water plant, low velocity air handling systems, air and water side energy recovery and low flow plumbing fixtures for reduced water consumption.
 A 60,000 MBH boiler plant, integrated with the chilled water plant through the use of heat recovery chillers that allows waste heat from the chilled water plant to be recovered and used for building heating.
 The plant, arranged to provide N+1 redundancy, is able to meet the peak building load with the largest chiller, cooling tower or pump out of service